Ghritachi: Literature

 Ghritachi appears in many Hindu religious scriptures, including the epics, the Ramayana and the Mahabharata, as well as the Puranas.
 She is described to be belonging to the daivika (lit. 'divine') class of apsaras, and presides over Kumbha, a month in Indian lunisolar calendar.
-The scriptures attest that she enjoys seducing men including Rishis (sages), Gandharvas (celestial musicians), Devas (gods) and kings.
+The scriptures describe her procilivity to seduce men, including rishis (sages), gandharvas (celestial musicians), devas (gods) and kings.

 According to the Vamana Purana, Ghritachi once lived with Vishvakarma, the architect of the gods, and had a daughter named Chitrangada.
 Vishvakarma prohibits his daughter to marry anyone, due to which he is cursed to become a vanara (monkey) till a son is borne to him; Ghritachi liberates him by giving birth to Nala, who later helps the god Rama.
 The Brahma Vaivarta Purana attributes the origin of many mixed-caste to the children of Ghritachi and Vishvakarma.